forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/try-it-yourself.md

 For example, if you add `/* sfge-disable-next-line ApexFlsViolationRule */` before the DML operation in `flsNoEnforcementAttempted()` and rerun the command, the violation in that method will be suppressed.

-You can also suppress all violations in a file by adding `/* sfge-disable ApexFlsViolationRule */` at the top of the class.
+You can also suppress all violations in an entire file by adding `/* sfge-disable ApexFlsViolationRule */` at the top of the class.